UCLALibrary/ucla-library-website-components/COMPONENTS.md

 - right: Array<{ label: string, value: string | VNode }>

 [] SectionKeywords
-This seem like a redundant - we already have this component named "MetadaTable".
-Delete this component definition ("SectionKeyword") after checking if MetadataTable has everything needed for displaying "Keywords"
+This seem redundant - we already have this component named "MetadaTable".
+Delete this component definition ("SectionKeyword") after checking if MetadataTable has everything needed for displaying "SectionKeywords"
 Displays a list of linked subjects, genres, and related tags.

 - title?: string